Organiser FAQs

 Wanderlands are designed to be walking trails, for a neighbourhood.
 If the area can’t be clearly printed on an A4 page at home, then it’s probably too big for a Wanderland and people would not get round it all.
 This festival is a local event, it is at it’s best when it is focused on one community.

-If you want to make your Wanderland a larger festival, or split it into smaller areas across one festival, we can support this with some bespoke IT resources.
+If you want to make your Wanderland a larger festival, or split it into smaller areas across one festival, we can support this with multi-area mapping.
 If you’d like to discuss this and the costs involved please fill in our enquiry form.

 Yes, we offer bespoke options including: